timezonerain/Regional-Sample-Size-Planning/README.md

 <h4 id="identify">Step 1: Identify the endpoint of interest</h4>

-If you are planning the sample size based on difference of means endpoint, select the "Normal endpoints" tab.
+If you are planning the sample size based on difference of means endpoint, select the "Normal Endpoints" tab.

-For time-to-event endpoints such as survival, PFS, EFS etc. the "Time-to-event points" tab should be selected.
+For time-to-event endpoints such as survival, PFS, EFS etc. the "Time-to-Event Endpoints" tab should be selected.

+For negative binomial endpoints, eg.the number of new lesions seen during a 6-month period, the "Negative Binomial Endpoints" tab should be selected.

-The below steps will use difference of means (normal) as endpoint for illustration.
+The below steps will use difference of means (normal) as an endpoint for illustration.

 <h4 id="fill-in1">Step 2: Fill in required information</h4>